 At some higher level facilities including enclosed ovals, Sport and Recreation Facilities surveys and marks the sportsgrounds for the first game of the season in white paint.
 Requests for initial line marking must be received 4 weeks in advance.
-Subsequent re-marking throughout the season is carried out by the club or association as required.
+Subsequent re-marking throughout the season is carried out by the club or association as required, ACT Sport and Recreation may be able to assist in times of need after the initial line mark subject to a full cost recovery fee.
 There is to be no additive added to water based line marking paint.